Yoga for Back Pain

 I’ve been teaching classes in Yoga for Back Pain since 2013 when I trained with Alison Trewhela who founded Yoga for Healthy Lower Backs.
-I found her programme to be highly effective in helping student relieve their back pain.
-And the effectiveness increase once I incorporated the Somatic work of Thomas Hanna (learned from Tanya Fitzpatrick in 2015).
-Since then, I’ve developed my own style of teaching yoga for back pain which draws on various yoga and movement disciplines, but especially the above two.
+I found her programme to be highly effective in helping students relieve their back pain.
+This effectiveness increased once I incorporated the Somatic work of Thomas Hanna (learned from Tanya Fitzpatrick in 2015).
+Since then, I’ve developed my own style of teaching yoga for back pain which draws on various yoga and movement disciplines, including the study of chronic pain with the Minded Institute.
 This article outlines the rationale behind the way I teach yoga to people with back pain.
 But it in no way covers the whole issue as back pain is very complex and quite unique to each individual.
-There is however, so much that you can do to relieve back pain.
-The solution is not just in corrective exercise but in working the nervous system as I explain in the article below.
+There is however, so much that you can do to relieve back pain with gentle yoga.
+The solution is not just in corrective exercise but in working with the nervous system as I explain in the article below.

 The video above and right, is me on ITV’s Tonight programme teaching a Yoga for Healthy Lower Backs class and being interviewed by Dr. Oscar Duke about yoga for back pain.

 Hanna Somatics, Yoga & Back Pain: How to Relieve Stress and Pain

 We all know that poor posture in sitting, standing, moving and lifting, puts uncomfortable stress on the back.
 However, in addition to physical stressors, modern science is beginning to understand that emotional and mental stressors also contribute to the development of back pain.
 To fully understand your back pain, it is very helpful to learn a little about your nervous system.
 This will help you why yoga and somatic practices work so well to relieve back pain.